StellaZare/ray-tracing/README.md

 # Computer Graphics – Ray Tracing

-**Source**: THis repository was created by @alecjacobson for an offering of csc317 Computer Graphics at the University of Toronto.
+**Source**: This repository was created by @alecjacobson for an offering of csc317 Computer Graphics at the University of Toronto.

 > The original repository can be found at:
 >